 - To decrease labour turnover and absenteeism.

 Levels of Participative Management

 - Informative Participation: In this type of participation, members are entitled to receive information, discuss and offer suggestions or express their views on various issues of general economic importance.

-- Decisive Participation: It implies the greatest level of participation, which involves complete sharing of decision making, and the delegation of authority is maximum at this stage.
-Therefore, joint decision making is there, where workers actively participate.
+- Decisive Participation: It implies the greatest level of participation, which involves complete sharing of decision-making, and the delegation of authority is maximum at this stage.
+Therefore, joint decision-making is there, where workers actively participate.

 Importance of Participative Management

-With this technique, the employees get an opportunity to share their ideas, suggestions and feedback regarding the company’s policies and decisions.
+Hence, with this technique, the employees get an opportunity to share their ideas, suggestions and feedback regarding the company’s policies and decisions.
 Also, they feel responsible for the achievement of organizational goals.